“Once we are reconciled to God, the estrangement and hostility is over. The peace is sealed for eternity.”

 – Dr. R.C.
 Sproul, Sr. (1938-2017)

-It is a word that has all but disappeared from our contemporary vernacular.
+It is a word that has all but disappeared from our contemporary lexicon.
 Think about it for a moment.
 When was the last time you used the word enmity in a sentence or heard someone else use it?
 Exactly.
 And yet, despite the rarity of its application in today’s common discourse, enmity carries with it significant weight and substance in both cultural and theological contexts.

 The Oxford Dictionary defines enmity as “a state or feeling of active opposition or hostility.”
 Etymologically, the word enmity has origins in the Old French noun enemistie and the Latin noun inimicus, from which the English word ‘enemy(ies)’ is derived.